Yemen's former President Saleh killed in Sanaa

 His death comes two days after Saleh announced he was parting ways with his former Houthi allies, and that he wanted to "turn the page" on relations with the Saudi-led coalition that launched a military intervention in Yemen in 2015.
 The coalition welcomed the move and granted Saleh's forces air support in fierce battles that later transpired.

-His death deals a blow to hopes of a peace deal in Yemen's protracted conflict.
+His death deals a blow to hopes of peace in Yemen's protracted conflict, and seems likely instead to inflame what has become a proxy war between Saudi Arabia and Iran, which backs the Houthis.

 "Despite what may have seemed like a dramatic victory for Saleh, the Houthis fought back and they fought back hard," said Yemen analyst at the European Council of Foreign relations and former resident of Sanaa, Adam Baron.